dials/dials/doc/sphinx/metrology_corrections.rst

 Before moving on to the multi-panel refinement job we will take a look at the refined reflections file::

-  dials.analyse_output refined_reflections.pickle grid_size=5,12
+  dials.analyse_output refined_reflections_lev0.pickle grid_size=5,12

-Here we had to tell :program:`dials.analyse_output` about the arrangement of the panels, as it does not use the :file:`experiments.json` file so cannot figure this out itself.
+Here we had to tell :program:`dials.analyse_output` about the arrangement of the panels, as it does not use the :file:`refined_experiments_lev0.json` file so cannot figure this out itself.

 Here are the positional residual plots for X and Y, :file:`analysis/centroid/centroid_diff_x.png`